 A phenomenon in which sections of the genome are repeated on the same or different chromosome and the number of repeats in the genome varies between individuals in the human population.
 Such repeats can include functional genes.

 Blockage of blood flow to the heart, caused by atherosclerosis and blood clotting in a coronary artery.
 The most common kind of heart attack.

-A member of the large, single-stranded RNA virus family (Coronaviridae) named for their ring, or corona, shape.
-They are also characterized by a fatty outer lining that is covered with club-shaped spike proteins.
+A member of the large, single-stranded RNA virus family (Coronaviridae) named for their ring (“crown”) shape.
+They are also characterized by a fatty membrane envelope that is covered with club-shaped spike glycoproteins.
 Coronaviruses are known to infect many mammals (including us humans) and birds.
 Different coronaviruses are responsible for causing MERS, SARS, and COVID-19.

 A segment of the cerebral cortex that carries out a given function.